Lucc24/Lucc33s-bookmarklets/README.md

 # Lucc33's-bookmarklets
-# The best collection of bookmarklets out there (not actually)
+The best collection of bookmarklets out there (not actually)

 a star would be cool⭐

+ALL OF THESE WORK AS OF 12/10/23

+i'll try to remember about this and update it with more bookmarklets

 # INSTALLATION